Street Guys League Archives

 Caribbean Stars would like to thank the following companies, individuals, and organizations that supported us throughout the years:

-Roots: Renwick Jupiter, Roy John, Adolphus Serette, Dennis Theodore, Rudolph Ottley, Selwyn Cowie, Desmond Marcial, Winston Haywood, Michael Williams, Ronald Austin, Auburn Baptiste, Winston Hackett, Victor Haywood, Anthony Loney, Vivian Manswell, Pedro Haywood, B.W.I.A, Arnold Auguste and Ron Fanfair, of �Share Newspaper and all others who are too numerous to mention.
+Roots: Renwick Jupiter, Roy John, Adolphus Serrette, Dennis Theodore, Rudolph Ottley, Selwyn Cowie, Desmond Marcial, Winston Haywood, Michael Williams, Ronald Austin, Auburn Baptiste, Winston Hackett, Victor Haywood, Anthony Loney, Vivian Manswell, Pedro Haywood, B.W.I.A, Arnold Auguste and Ron Fanfair, of �Share Newspaper and all others who are too numerous to mention.

 Support; Noel Denny, John Williams, Hugh Foster, Ronald Austin, Peter Kovacs, Mike Nickie, Ken Mollineau, Howard Cyrus, Dixon Modeste, Ian Barron, Dave Sidhu, Norma Clarke, Lucky Boothe, George Gomez, Ian Hypolite, Winston Molligan, McIver Broomes, Gary Bryan, Val Sebro, Wayne “Nicko” Constance (God Bless), Tyrell McGill, Anton Skerritt, Richard Husbands,”Magic Athletic“, “West Indies United“, “G.S.
 United“, “Admiral Canada“, Bell Canada, Titan Tours, Brampton East, Pickering, Ajax and S.S.A Youth Clubs, Toronto Lynx, The City of Toronto, and all the businesses, clubs, players, and supporters that helped establish �Caribbean Stars Soccer Club

-Flemingdon Reunion Part 1
+Flemingdon Reunion

 Youlou United and D’Hawks (files to follow)